Grow Financial Federal Credit Union

 Keep Your Accounts Safer With Multifactor Authentication

 In today’s digital world, fraudsters never sleep.
-They’re always planning schemes to get your personal information, including your passwords.
-Most people have lots of different digital accounts for everything from finances to social media, so it’s increasingly important to take steps to keep your personal information safe.
-One way you can help protect yourself is by using multifactor authentication (MFA) whenever it is available.
+They’re always scheming to get your personal information, including your passwords.
+Most people have many digital accounts, for everything from finances to social media, so it’s increasingly important to take steps to keep your personal information safe.
+One way to protect yourself is by using multifactor authentication (MFA) whenever it is available.

 What is multifactor authentication (MFA)?

 Multifactor authentication (MFA), also called two-factor authentication (2FA), is a security method that adds an extra layer of protection to the sign-in process.
 It requires users to verify their identity in additional ways beyond just entering a password.
-The added step (or steps) can be a variety of things, like scanning your fingerprint on your phone’s fingerprint reader, approving sign-ins using push notifications or entering one-time passcodes.
+The added step (or steps) can be a variety of things, like using facial recognition on your phone, approving sign-ins with push notifications or entering one-time passcodes.

 How does multifactor authentication work?

-By enabling multifactor authentication on an account, you’ll keep would-be identity thieves from getting into that account with a password alone.
-You can typically choose a multifactor identification method among the following options:
+By enabling MFA on your account, you’ll keep would-be identity thieves from getting into that account with a password alone.
+You can typically choose a multifactor identification method from among the following options:

 Something you know: passwords, passphrases or PIN codes.